How to File a Trade Name (DBA) in New Hampshire

 What are the steps to file a DBA in New Hampshire?

-Every name registration must be unique and not too similar to other names on record.
-Before filling out the form, visit the Secretary of State’s business name database to see if the name you want is available.
+Every business name registration must be unique and not too similar to any other names that are on record.
+Before filling out the form, visit the New Hampshire Department of State’s business name database to see if the name you want is available.

 Information requested on the form includes: